philcali/proxy-helper/README.md

 Java provides an injection point called an `InvocationHandler`, which is the implementation for a proxy method call.
 In this implementation we are allowed to inspect dynamic parameters that include the invoked method along with runtim parameters passed to the method.
-This is a rich target for our method inception.
+This is a rich target for our method interception.

 ``` java
 ProxyFactory proxies = ProxFactoryData.builder()